LBMercado/COE184P-QueueingSystem/README.md

 # COE184P-QueueingSystem
+Description:
-Description: Real-time Queuing System using Apache Cordova and Windows Communications Foundation (WCF).
-School Project for Microsoft .Net 4
+Business Logic for Queuing System.
+School Project for Microsoft .Net 4 Specialization.
+This will be implemented in COE184P-QueueingSystem-Cordova.